agentmorris/camera-trap-ml-survey/README.md

 > <https://www.microsoft.com/developerblog/2018/11/06/active-learning-for-object-detection/>

-This isn't specifically about camera traps, but it's about a general collaboration w/CM that applies to both aerial images and camera traps.
+This isn&rsquo;t specifically about camera traps, but it&rsquo;s about a general collaboration w/CM that applies to both aerial images and camera traps.
 The case study used in the blog post is about aerial images (for bird detection).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image6.png" width="500">